5 AI Prompts Your Marketing Team Should Be Using Today

 What you need to get started

-Before diving into the prompts, three principles that make the difference between mediocre results and genuinely useful outputs.
+Before the prompts, the three principles that separate mediocre output from genuinely useful results.
 Apply them every time you design or adapt a prompt.

 1. Ask the AI to ask you questions first

-When you are about to create a complex prompt, start by asking the AI to ask you questions.
-Tell it: "Before writing the prompt, ask me everything you need to know to do this well."
-The answers you give will feed a much richer context — and the final output will be more precise and actionable.
+When you're about to create a complex prompt, start by asking the AI to interview you: "Before writing the prompt, ask me everything you need to know to do this well."
+Your answers feed a much richer context, and the final output is more precise and actionable.

 2. Build and refine the prompt in a separate session

-Do not build the prompt in the same chat where you are going to run it.
-Use a separate conversation — or even a different AI model — to design, improve and clean it up.
-This lets you iterate on the prompt without contaminating the working session with noise.
-A well-crafted prompt prepared in advance produces consistent results from the very first attempt.
+Don't build the prompt in the same chat where you'll run it.
+Use a separate conversation, or even a different model, to design, improve and clean it.
+You iterate on the prompt without polluting the working session with noise.
+A well-crafted prompt prepared in advance produces consistent results from the first attempt.

 3. Give the AI the same context that will run the prompt

-The AI running the prompt needs to understand who you are, what you do, who your audience is and what the specific goal is.
-The more relevant context you include at the start — company, vertical, tone, constraints — the less you will need to correct afterwards.
-Context is not noise: it is the difference between a generic answer and a useful one.
+The model running the prompt needs to know who you are, what you do, who your audience is and the specific goal.
+The more relevant context up front, company, vertical, tone, constraints, the less you correct afterwards.
+Context isn't noise: it's the difference between a generic answer and a useful one.

-The most common mistake when working with AI is asking for too many things at once.
-Solutions like AI Agents exist for this — they work on one very specific task.
-If you do not have AI agents, do not worry: you can achieve the same result simply by having a conversation.
-You just need to break all the tasks in the prompt into smaller, more manageable pieces for the AI.
+The most common mistake with AI is asking for too many things at once.
+AI Agents exist for this, they work on one very specific task.
+No agents?
+No problem: you get the same result just by conversing.
+Break the tasks into smaller, manageable pieces.

-A well-constructed prompt with good context always beats a quick prompt with no context.
-Invest time in preparing it — it will save you iterations and errors.
+General rule: a well-built prompt with good context always beats a quick prompt with none.
+Invest the time up front, it saves you iterations and errors.

 The problem

-Creating landing pages for long-tail keywords or paid media experiments requires copywriting time and structure.
-Most teams leave these opportunities untapped because the production cost is high.
-With a good prompt, you can generate structured drafts in minutes.
+Creating landing pages for long-tail keywords or paid-media experiments takes copywriting time and structure.
+Most teams leave these opportunities untapped because production cost is high.
+With a good prompt you generate structured drafts in minutes.

 Step-by-step workflow

-1. Identify keyword clusters you want to target (Search Console, Ahrefs, Semrush) — or ask the AI to build them for you ;).
+• Identify keyword clusters to target (Search Console, Ahrefs, Semrush), or ask the AI to build them for you ;).

-2. Create a landing strategy spreadsheet with: primary keywords, search intent, target audience, product or service description.
+• Create a landing strategy spreadsheet: primary keywords, search intent, target audience, product/service description.

-3. Add context about your differential value proposition.
+• Add context on your differential value proposition.

-4. Provide all of this information to the prompt.
+• Provide all of it to the prompt.

 The prompt